signalfx/signalfx-agent/docs/legacy-filtering.md

 # Legacy Filtering
-This page describes the old style of filtering and is deprecated.
+This page describes the old style of filtering and is deprecated and removed in agent version 5.0+.
 See [Filtering](filtering.md) for how to configure filtering in SignalFx Smart Agent 4.7.0+.

 ## Old-style whitelist filtering
 In the Smart Agent prior to version 4.7.0, custom metrics were filtered out of